JungWhoNam/SpatialSlides_XRClient/README.md

 This XR client connects to the companion Python Middleware to synchronize 3D content with PowerPoint presentations.

-For the Unity Client source code and full system documentation, visit the main repository: **[SpatialSlides](https://github.com/JungWhoNam/SpatialSlides)**
+For the Python middleware source code and full system documentation, visit the main repository: **[SpatialSlides](https://github.com/JungWhoNam/SpatialSlides)**

 ## Project Structure